-On 1st August 2020, the Inspire Education Group was formed and due to this all higher education provision moved to University Centre Peterborough.
+On 1st August 2020, the Inspire Education Group (IEG) was formed and due to this all higher education provision moved to University Centre Peterborough.
 Higher education at Stamford College is now known as UCP@Stamford.
-During the course of the 2020/21 academic year this Charter will be reviewed and agreed by our standing committees and Student Council.
-This will enable us to effectively coordinate and manage student experience at UCP.
+To enable us to effectively coordinate and manage student experience at UCP, this Charter is reviewed regularly, and agreed by our standing committees and Student Council.

-We have therefore updated this document during this transitional period in the following areas:
+We have updated this document in the following areas:

 - Adaptations made due to COVID

 - Reference to Inspire Education Group (IEG)

-- Updated contact points re IT
+- Updated contact points regarding IT

-- Revised timeframes for students monitoring and checking emails.
+- Revised timeframes for students monitoring and checking emails

 - To include students studying at UCP@Stamford.
-For students studying at UCP@Stamford, regulations can be found here: www.stamford.ac.uk/about/policies-and-procedures.
-It should be noted that IT contact for Stamford has been included and we intend to have one identified complaints mechanism.
-Other policies and processes will be developed with student input throughout this year as stated above.